Swimming Rama Bowl with Crispy Baked Tofu

 Nope.
 I make that mistake also.
 Either way, swimming or showering in peanut sauce sounds pretty good to me.

 Who has leftover peanut sauce?
-Eat it with a spoon!
-Or how about with some grilled meats or skewers like satay?
+Serve with crudité or just eat it with a spoon!
+Or how about with a simple pan roasted chicken breast?
 Or use it as a base for a Swimming Rama pizza.

-Check out other uglyducklingbakery grain and salad bowls like this rainbow poke bowl with seared tuna or this Mediterranean lamb bowl.
+Check out other uglyducklingbakery grain and salad bowls like:

 If you’re just here for the peanut butter, check out the peanut butter Rice Krispie treats or these peanut butter waffles.
-Or this peanut butter manhattan.
 Or search the archives for treats with both peanut butter and chocolate like these almond flour peanut butter chocolate chip cookies!

 Ingredients